-Although Iceland's economy showed some signs of recovery in 2011 and 2012, with GDP growth of 2.7 per cent. in 2011 and 1.4 per cent. in 2012, it is too early to predict whether or not there will be a sustained and stable recovery because of the difficulties in resolving the problems arising out of the financial crisis and sustaining the economic recovery process.
+Although Iceland's economy showed some signs of recovery in 2011, 2012 and 2013, with GDP growth of 2.7 per cent., 1.4 per cent. and 3.5 per cent respectively, it is too early to predict whether or not there will be a sustained and stable recovery because of the difficulties in resolving the problems arising out of the financial crisis and sustaining the economic recovery process.